nik312123/shepherd/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

+* Markdown editor with WYSIWYG preview as you type.
 *

 Which (if any) device integration(s) does your app support?